Manideep2233/FamilyTree/README.md

 - JSON Web Token (JWT): Secure method for transmitting information between parties.
 - Swagger: API documentation tool for documenting and testing APIs.
 - JavaScript: Programming language for adding interactivity and dynamic content to web pages.

-**Project Repository Title Suggestion:**
-FamilyFriendsChronicle

-By organizing the README file in this manner, users can quickly understand the purpose, features, and technologies used in the Family & Friends Chronicle project, facilitating its adoption and contribution on GitHub.